 In these online exercises, a team plays the mission control roles of the MarsLander flight.
 Playing both business and IT roles.
 The IT roles include the service desk, systems engineers, application development, and change and release management.
 The business roles are sales director, customer support, and flight operations.
 There is also the service manager role as well as the vendor.

 The team must learn to apply ITIL 4 theory in practice, align end-to-end ways of working, and do this remotely.
-These are some of the experiences and frustrations that teams are dealing with and how they are learning to respond.
+These are some of the experiences and frustrations that teams are dealing with and how they are learning to respond, including communication issues.

 Starting to work collaboratively using online virtual team meeting tools